Zheqi-Fan/VIXDirectSpike/README.md

 ### `Pricer/` — Modular VIX Option Pricing Library

-A self-contained, modular implementation of the **reduced shot noise model** (variance jumps only; no level jumps).
+A self-contained, modular implementation of the model (variance jumps only).
 The FFT and Monte Carlo pricers can be imported independently.

 #### `Pricer/model_config.py`
 Defines **data structures** (`dataclass`) for all model inputs: